syl20bnr/spacemacs-elpa-mirror/melpa/ivy-bibtex-readme.txt

 this is the ivy version.

 News:
+- 10-11-2016: Layout of search results can now be customized.
 - 09/29/2016: Performance improvements in ivy-bibtex.
 Note: If you changed your default action in ivy-bibtex, you have to rename the action, e.g. from `bibtex-completion-insert-key` to